daos-stack/daos/docs/QSG/setup_suse.md

 ## Generate certificates

-In this section, certificates will be generated and installed for encrypting the DAOS control plane communications.
+In this section, certificates are generated and installed for encrypting the DAOS control plane communications.

 Administrative nodes require the following certificate files: